 "Are you sniffing my hair?" she whispers incredulously.
 "I thought we were hunting?"

-"Oh, we are," I answer in an undertone, sliding my lips down to her ear.
+"Oh, we are," I answer in an undertone, sliding my lips up to her ear.
 "You must practice staying still and quiet, no matter the distraction."

 "Oh, I see," she giggles again.

 "Shhh…" I remind her as I explore her neck with my lips and tongue.
 She turns her head and our lips meet, almost as if by accident.
 Almost.
 And then again, deliberately this time.
 Hungrily.
 She turns around, straddling me as we devour each other, clinging to each other as if we know our time is short.
 That this is a stolen moment.